KristaMarbury/WeatherDashboard/README.md

     -jQuery

 # Known Bugs

--The day cards load, but the titles for each day come back undefined.
--The first city that loads (which is Chicago) will be repeated when the page is refreshed.
+The day cards load, but the titles for each day come back undefined.
+The first city that loads (which is Chicago) will be repeated when the page is refreshed.

 # Contact Information